Kyle Farmer Player Props: Twins vs. White Sox

 Kyle Farmer At The Plate

-- Farmer is hitting .269 with a double, a home run and two walks.
+- Farmer has a double, a home run and two walks while batting .233.

-- This season, Farmer has posted at least one hit in four of nine games (44.4%), and had multiple hits twice.
+- This season, Farmer has tallied at least one hit in four of 10 games (40.0%), and had multiple hits twice.

-- In three games this season, Farmer has picked up an RBI, with more than one RBI once.
+- Farmer has driven in a run in three games this year (30.0%), including one multiple-RBI game.

-- He has scored at least one run four times this year (44.4%), including one multi-run game.
+- He has scored at least once four times this season (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.